kyma-project/busola/docs/features.md

   }
   ```

-- **GZIP** – is used to configure whether the response from the backend server should be compressed or not.
+- **GZIP** – is used to indicate whether the response from the backend server should be compressed or not.

   Default settings: